Lucas Lacamp: Early life

 Lacamp lived in Hong Kong and England in his youth, where he learned to play rugby.
 Lucas was educated at The King's School, Canterbury (GR 2014-2019).
 He represented Hong Kong at the 2019 World Rugby under-20 tournament.
 Lacamp in 2019 also played for the USA High School All-Americans team.
 He attended university in the United States, playing rugby with the UCLA Bruins.
 He was a finalist for the Rudy Scholz award as the best men's collegiate rugby player.

 International career

 Lacamp debuted for the U.S. on the 2021–22 World Rugby Sevens Series at the December 2021 Dubai Sevens.
 Lacamp was recognized for his performance at the May 2022 France Sevens, where he was nominated as one of the impact players of the tournament and described as a rising star.

 Lacamp represented the United States at the 2022 Rugby World Cup Sevens in Cape Town.
-He would score a hat trick against Uganda and tally seven tries before being sidelined due to injury.
+He scored a hat trick against Uganda and tally seven tries before being sidelined due to injury.

 He represented the United States at the 2024 Summer Olympics in Paris.